Tangy Veggie Wrap (A Simple Protein Powered Lunch)

 For the dressing:

 - Peel the ginger and grate it into a bowl.
-Add the cottage cheese, Greek yogurt (or your vegan substitute), lemon zest and dijon mustard and mix it well.
+Add the cottage cheese, sour cream (or your vegan substitute), lemon zest and mustard and mix it well.

 - Spread the dressing mixture onto the wraps, stopping about 1cm from the edge.
 Lay out the spinach leaves on top.

-- Put the carrots, paprika, onions and bean sprouts in a wide line down the middle and sprinkle the roasted sunflower seeds on top.
+- Put the carrots, bell pepper, onions and bean sprouts in a wide line down the middle and sprinkle the roasted sunflower seeds on top.